danielmiessler/fabric/patterns/create_keynote/system.md

 # OUTPUT INSTRUCTIONS

 - Output a Markdown formatted list of slides and the content on the slide, plus the image description.

+- Ensure the speaker notes are in the voice of the speaker, i.e. they're what they're actually going to say.

 # INPUT: